sdmtr/2048PlusPlus/README.md

-# 2048
+# 2048PlusPlus
-A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

-Made just for fun.
-[Play it here!](http://sdmtr.github.io/2048/)

-Find out more at the [original 2048 repository](https://github.com/gabrielecirulli/2048).

-### Replays
+This is the good old game 2048 with replays, undo, nicer colours (and a colour picker if you're so inclined), and milestones.
+It doesn't stop at 2048, nor does it stop when you have no more moves left.

+While playing, hit 'z' to undo the most recent move.
+The undo history goes all the way back to the beginning.

 As you play, the replay textarea fills up with a code you can share with other players.
 To replay someone else's code, just paste it into the textarea and click the play button.
+There are some pre-made replays in the [`replay/`](tree/master/replays) directory.

+You can adjust delay between each replay move using the up and down arrow buttons.
+If the speed is set to 0, the replayer will try and make a thousand moves at a time to speed things up.
+Even so, very long replays can still take several minutes to run.

-You can pause replay at any point.
+You can pause the replay at any point.
 If you click the stop button while a replay is running or paused, the current replay is truncated and you can continue playing from that point.

-This doesn't work on mobile because I don't know how to debug javascript on mobile Safari :)
+None of this works on mobile because I don't know how to debug javascript on mobile Safari and also I'm very lazy.

+Based on the [original 2048](https://github.com/gabrielecirulli/2048) by Gabriele Cirulli.